wp-plugins/advertising-manager/readme.txt

 Widgets & Sidebar Modules compatible (as used in the popular K2 theme).
 Automatic limiting of Ads to meet network T&Cs (Google 3 units/page)

 This plugin is under active development: if you experience problems, please first make sure you have the latest version installed.
-Feature requests, bug reports and comments can be submitted [here](http://forum.openx.org/index.php?showforum=74).
+More detailed information, including documentation, as well as bug and feature request trackers can be found [here](http://code.openx.org/projects/show/advertising-manager).

 == Screenshots ==